Ze-Austin/altschool-python/README.md

     - Alternatively, you can add and commit at once: `git commit -am 'message here'`
 9. Push changes to your branch: `git push origin branchname`
 10. This is where you'll usually create a pull request on GitHub, but please don't.
 There's no point in merging everyone's personal notes.
 But *it would be nice to see everyone's name in the branch list*
-11. Get my weekly updates by pulling from the upstream remote: `git pull upstream main`
+11. Get my weekly updates by pulling from the upstream: `git pull upstream main`

 Timeline: I usually update this with the week's LMS content by Wednesday evening.
 Caleb's folder (and any other Flask tutor's) will be updated when they drop files on Slack.